Abstractor: Virtual Memory and Devices

 2

-Process A (0x1000) ──► MMU ──► Physical RAM (0x50000)
+Process A (0x1000) ──► MMU ──► Physical 0x50000

-Process B (0x1000) ──► MMU ──► Physical RAM (0x80000)
+Process B (0x1000) ──► MMU ──► Physical 0x80000

-Details: The MMU maintains a mapping from virtual pages to physical pages.
+Details: The MMU maintains a mapping from virtual addresses to physical addresses.
 This mapping lives in a page table, a data structure stored in RAM.
-A CPU register (CR3 on x86) holds the physical address of the active page table.
+Each process has its own page table, defining its own address space.

 History: The Atlas computer (1962, Ferranti/Manchester University) introduced the first paged MMU and virtual memory.
 IBM’s System/360 Model 67 (1965) brought it to commercial systems, calling it the Dynamic Address Translation box.
 Early MMUs were separate chips.
 Intel integrated the MMU onto the CPU die with the 386 in 1985.

 Jargon: Time-sharing: multiple processes take turns on the CPU, switching fast enough to appear simultaneous.
 Concurrent: interleaved, one at a time, fast switching.
 Parallel: truly simultaneous, multiple CPUs.
 MMU: Memory Management Unit, the hardware performing address translation.
 DAT: Dynamic Address Translation, IBM’s term for the same thing.
 Virtual address: the address a process issues.
 Physical address: the address that reaches RAM.
-Page table: data structure mapping virtual pages to physical pages.
-PTE: Page Table Entry, one row in the page table.

 1